vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ## Create Virtual Cloud Network (VCN)

 We are going to create a network with a public subnet (with access from the Internet) and a private subnet (no direct access from the Internet).

-This layout is interesting to protect those services that don't want to be exposed to the Internet from other services or machines that you want to be reachable.
+This network layout is interesting to protect those services that don't need to be exposed to the Internet (living in the Private subnet) meanwhile other services and virtual machines with direct access from the internet, like Bastion hosts or Web Servers (living in the Public Subnet).

-Go to **Menu** > **Networking** > **Virtual Cloud Networks**:
+Go to **Menu** > **Networking** > **Virtual Cloud Networks**.

 ![VCN menu](./images/vcn_menu.png)